rocky-linux/documentation/docs/guides/security/tailscale_vpn.md

 ![Tailscale login screen](../images/tailscale_1.png)

-Subsequently, you will grant access to your server.
+Next, you will grant access to your server.
 Click **Connect** to do so:

 ![Tailscale grant access dialog](../images/tailscale_2.png)